 OVERVIEW: The Group Foundation for Advancing Mental Health Research supports groups researching the efficacy of psychotherapy.

-PROFILE: The Group Foundation for Advancing Mental Health was established by the American Group Psychotherapy Association as a separate entity with the sole purpose of “advancing mental health through group work.”
+PROFILE: The Group Foundation for Advancing Mental Health was established by the American Group Psychotherapy Association as a separate entity.
+It seeks to change “lives through therapeutic group work by advancing the most effective and innovative approaches to group therapy education, training, research and community outreach.”
 The foundation runs its own mental health programs related to new group therapy approaches, education and training, community outreach, and initiatives that advocate group therapy as the primary method of treatment for people suffering from mental illness.

 It supports research efforts that explore group therapy as a method of treatment for people with mental illness.
 The foundation does not require that supported research must demonstrate group therapy as the primary method of treatment in regard to mental illness, though this is clearly its main interest.